Evolution of MHD turbulence in the expanding solar wind: residual energy and intermittency: Result

 \subsection{Evolution of $\sigma_c$ and $\sigma_r$}

-In Figure \ref{fig:evolution_sigma_c_sigma_r}, panels (a)-(c) show the time evolution of $\sigma_c$ (blue) and $\sigma_r$ (orange dashed) in Runs 1, Runs 2, and Runs 3 respectively.
-Lines with circles are runs with expansion and lines with triangles are runs without expansion.
-With expansion, $|\sigma_c|$ in general decreases with time (Runs 1E \& 2E) because of the reflection of the outward propagating Alfv\'en waves due to the inhomogeneity of the background fields \citep{heinemann1980non,velli1991waves}.
-Without expansion, Run 1NE ($\sigma_{c,0} = 1$) does not evolve because nonlinear interaction is absent in the exactly Alfv\'enic status.
-In Run 2NE ($\sigma_{c,0} \approx 0.5$), $\sigma_c$ increases gradually, possibly because of the ``dynamic alignment'' \citep{dobrowolny1980properties,dobrowolny1980fully}, i.e. an initially imbalanced turbulence tends to evolve toward purely Alfv\'enic status because the energy decay rates of the two counter-propagating Alfv\'en wave populations are similar.
-In Run 3E, $\sigma_c$ is slightly negative but stays at very low absolute values because of the competition between the dynamic alignment which tends to increase $|\sigma_c|$ and the expansion effect which tends to decrease $|\sigma_c|$.
-We note that for Runs 3 whether $\sigma_c$ evolves toward positive or negative is very sensitive to the initial condition.
+In Figure \ref{fig:evolution_sigma_c_sigma_r}, we show the time evolution of $\sigma_c$ (top) and $\sigma_r$ (bottom) in Runs 10 (a), Runs 05 (b), and Runs 00 (c) respectively.
+Blue lines with circles are runs with expansion, orange lines with triangles are runs without expansion, and green lines with squares are incompressible runs without expansion.
+With expansion, $|\sigma_c|$ gradually decreases in imbalanced turbulence (Runs 10E \& 05E), because of the reflection of the outward propagating Alfv\'en waves due to the inhomogeneity of the background fields \citep{heinemann1980non,velli1991waves}.
+Without expansion, Run 10NE does not evolve because nonlinear interaction is absent in the exactly Alfv\'enic status ($\sigma_{c,0} = 1$) .
+In Run 05NE and Run 05IC, $\sigma_c$ increases with time, possibly because of the ``dynamic alignment'' \citep{dobrowolny1980properties,dobrowolny1980fully}, i.e. an initially imbalanced turbulence tends to evolve toward purely Alfv\'enic status because the energy decay rates of the two counter-propagating Alfv\'en wave populations are similar.
+For the (nearly)-balanced turbulence (Runs 00), whether $\sigma_c$ evolves toward positive or negative is very sensitive to the initial condition.
+In the simulations conducted here, the initial $\sigma_c$ is slightly negative.
+Hence, in Run 00NE and Run 00IC, $\sigma_c$ decreases to more and more negative values.
+In Run 00E, $\sigma_c$ remains negative but stays at very low absolute values.
+This is because of the competition between the dynamic alignment which tends to increase $|\sigma_c|$ and the expansion effect which tends to decrease $|\sigma_c|$.
+By comparing the green and orange lines, we can see that the evolution of $\sigma_c$ in the incompressible runs (Runs 05IC and 00IC) does not show big differences from that in the compressible runs (Runs 05NE and Runs 00NE).